-Subcontractors should not be named as part of the project team in sections 2.2 - 2.5.
+Subcontractors should not be named as part of the project team in Sections 2.2 - 2.5.
 They carry out a specific piece of work on behalf of the investigators on a fee-for-service basis, with no potential claim as an inventor over any arising Intellectual Property (IP).
-Details of any subcontracts should be justified in Sections 6.6 and 6.7 of the Case for Support.
+High-level details of any subcontracting arrangements should be provided in Section 6.11 of the Case for Support; further information on these will be sought if the proposal is invited to Full stage.
+For further guidance on subcontractors, please refer to Section 3.2.2.3 of the MRC Guidance for Applicants.